geekfog/AzDoBoards/README.md

 ## Future Action Items

 1. Add support for certificates in place of Client Secret for the App Registration and Azure DevOps downstream API support.
+1. Is there a way for Transitive NuGet Packages to get updated if a new version is a Top-Level in a dependent project?

 # Definitions